 Azcapotzalco Mexico City, Mexico Travel Guide

-This area features the Ex-Convento y Parroquia de San Felipe y Santiago, the main plaza, and a concentration of local commerce.
+This area features the Ex-Convento y Parroquia de San Felipe y Santiago, the main plaza, and a concentration of local business.
 It is more traditional, pedestrian-friendly, and gives a look into the borough's historical past.

 These institutions safeguard and champion Azcapotzalco's identity, delivering both a view of historys and contemporary creative outlets.